 - Photo: Jacques-Louis David / Wikimedia Commons / Public Domain

 One of the most notorious and mythic deaths in the French Revolution was that of Jean-Paul Marat, a journalist whose newspaper L'Ami de peuple routinely attacked conservative voices in the revolution and supported the Jacobins, a radical faction that believed the revolution needed to remake society and purge the revolution of its enemies.
 He especially attacked members of the rival Girodin political faction.
 He also suffered from a disease that ravaged his skin.

 On July 13, 1793, Marat was taking a bath as treatment for his skin condition when Charlotte Corday, herself a Girodin, showed up at his flat.
-She claimed to have important information for him, and so he allowed her to address him while he bathed.
-Instead, Corday pulled out a knife and buried it in Marat's chest, giving him a bloody, swift death.
+She claimed to have important information for him, so he allowed her to address him while he bathed.
+Instead, Corday pulled out a blade and buried it in Marat's chest, giving him a bloody, swift end.

 Corday was soon arrested and brought before a revolutionary tribunal.
 Over the course of her examination, she revealed her belief that she had "killed one man to save 100,000."
-Corday met a similarly bloody end: on July 17, 1793, she was guillotined.see more on Jean-Paul Marat
+Corday met a similarly bloody end: On July 17, 1793, she was guillotined.

 During the revolution, Louis headed the king's constitutional guard, a kind of security force.
 When the revolutionary tribunal disbanded the constitutional guard, the duc de Brissac himself became a target of the revolution.

-Like many aristocrats and individuals associated with the monarchy, the duke had a violent end.
-On September 9, 1792, he was slaughtered at Versailles in the so-called September Massacres.
-The murderers cut off his head and stuck it on a pike.
-They then paraded the pike all the way to the apartments of Madame du Barry, where they chucked it through her window, causing the woman to faint in horror.
+Like many aristocrats and individuals associated with the monarchy, the duke met a violent end.
+On September 9, 1792, he was slain at Versailles in the so-called September Massacres.
+His enemies cut off his head and stuck it on a pike.
+They then paraded the pike all the way to the apartments of Madame du Barry, where they hurled it through her window, causing the woman to faint in horror.